AmelieGHP/portfolio/README.md

 ### Portfolio

+This is a portfolio.
+View on '/'.
 You can add, delete, update technos & projects, & update your profile on '/admin' (not protected yet).
+Almost fully responsive.
 Contact section doesn't work yet.

 Docs :